kasper/phoenix/API.md

 ## 16. Modal

-Use the `Modal`-object to display messages as modal windows.
+Use the `Modal`-object to display content as modal windows (in front of all other windows).
+Modals can be used to display icons and/or text for visual cues.
+Properties defined as dynamic can be altered while the modal is displayed.

 ```java
 class Modal implements Identifiable